zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 ### Development vs Production: The Right Tool for Each Phase

-The industry has converged on a best practice:
+The industry has converged on a best practice that separates concerns by phase.

-**Development and research**:
-- Use JIT (ExecutionEngine, torch.compile, JAX jit)
-- Prioritize: fast iteration, flexibility, immediate feedback
-- Accept: compilation overhead, memory usage, unpredictable latency

-**Production deployment**:
-- Use AOT (compile to object files, link to libraries)
-- Prioritize: predictable latency, minimal memory, security, startup time
-- Accept: longer build times, platform-specific binaries, less runtime flexibility
+For development and research, use JIT compilation tools like ExecutionEngine, torch.compile, or JAX jit.
+Prioritize fast iteration, flexibility, and immediate feedback, accepting the trade-offs of compilation overhead, memory usage, and unpredictable latency.

+For production deployment, use AOT compilation: compile to object files and link to libraries.
+Prioritize predictable latency, minimal memory footprint, security, and fast startup time, accepting the trade-offs of longer build times, platform-specific binaries, and less runtime flexibility.

-This separation of concerns is clean and effective.
+This separation is clean and effective.
 Researchers don't worry about deployment complexity; production engineers don't fight with compilation overhead.

 ## 3.8 Summary